slateci/slateci.github.io/_posts/2022-09-23-slate-cluster-upgrade-guide-1_24.md

 ```
 {:data-add-copy-button='true'}

-## Update K8s Ingress Resources

-See the [Kubernetes blog](https://kubernetes.io/blog/2021/07/14/upcoming-changes-in-kubernetes-1-22/#what-to-do) for instructions on migrating existing Ingress resources from `apiVersion:extensions/v1beta1` to `apiVersion:networking.k8s.io`.

-## Updating the Upgrade the SLATE Ingress Controller
+### Updating the Upgrade the SLATE Ingress Controller